Bernard-Raymond Fabré-Palaprat: Early life

-Bernard-Raymond Fabré-Palaprat was the son of a surgeon and nephew of a priest in the diocese of Cahors.
+Bernard-Raymond Fabré-Palaprat was the son of surgeon Raymond Fabré and Jeanne Marie Palaprat, and nephew of a priest in the diocese of Cahor, born 29 May 1773.
 He studied at the diocesan seminary and was ordained a priest.
 Leaving the priesthood, he studied medicine in Montpellier and Caen, where he received his medical degree on 12 April 1798.
 Moving to Paris the same year, he obtained another medical degree on 16 September 1803, and became the director general of the Société médico-philantropique.